Alcohol and Drug Use Statistics in Meridian, ID

 Medicaid

-Medicaid is a program that receives funding from both state and federal governments to prove health benefits to low-income individuals and families.
+Medicaid is a health insurance program that receives funding from both state and federal governments for low-income individuals and families.
 Individuals with a disability may also qualify.
-Just like Medicare, Medicaid also covers alcohol and drug rehab.
-Some of the treatments that Medicaid covers
+Just like Medicare, Medicaid covers alcohol and drug rehab.

 - Medical detox